 PST Partner Agency since January 12, 2021

 South Sound 911 is continuously hiring for 911 records positions within our agency.
 Records positions do not require completion of the dispatch written test, only a complete Personal History Statement.
 If applying for Records positions, please complete your Personal History Statement (PHS) by the listed deadline.
 We will review your PHS, and if approved, you will be invited to participate in our online skills assessment test (CritiCall).
 After this deadline, testing scores will be considered for the next hiring class.

 Our service area is geographically diverse and demanding.
 Pierce County is the second most populous county in Washington state and a hub of international travel and commerce – via the Port of Tacoma, the largest transportation corridor in the state (Interstate-5), Puget Sound, its proximity to the Canadian border, and its position as a Pacific Rim state.
 It is also a major part of the state’s military core with Joint Base Lewis-McChord located within the county.

 Pierce County’s 1,790 square miles include a forested mountain range with the largest active volcano in the Pacific Northwest (Mount Rainier), several major earthquake faults, 217 miles of Puget Sound saltwater shorelines, and a 2,400-acre port facility.

 South Sound 911 is recognized as an expert in building police and fire dispatch interoperability.
-The agency is now operating two 911 centers in Pierce County; together they answer approximately 900,000 emergency and non-emergency calls annually for 19 law enforcement and 18 fire/EMS agencies.
+The agency is now operating one 911 center in Pierce County, answering approximately 1,000,000 emergency and non-emergency calls annually for 19 law enforcement and 18 fire/EMS agencies.
 The agency also supports a Records department (also known as Information Services), which provides services for the law enforcement and criminal justice communities, and the public.

 South Sound 911 currently employs approximately 280 personnel, many of whom work various shifts to provide 24-hour service for 911, dispatch, and records.